francosta/nodejs-weather-app/README.md

 This is a simple weather app.
 A user can search for any location in the world and get a detailed, updated weather forecast for that location.

+## Production Stage

+This app is still under production.
+Basic functionality is done.
+About and Help pages still under construction.

 ## Technologies

 The backend was built using Node.js and Express.